 -

-How do these data protection laws define “personal data,” “personal information,” “personally identifiable information” or any equivalent term in such legislation (collectively, “personal data”) versus special category or sensitive personal data?
-What other key definitions are set forth in the data protection laws in your jurisdiction?
+How do the data protection laws in your jurisdiction define “personal data,” “personal information,” “personally identifiable information” or any equivalent term in such legislation (collectively, “personal data”)?
+Do such laws include a specific definition for special category or sensitive personal data?
+What other key definitions are set forth in the data protection laws in your jurisdiction (e.g., “controller”, “processor”, “data subject”, etc.)?

 “Processing”: includes collection, storage, use, processing, transmission, provision, disclosure and deletion of PI.2

-“Personal information processor”: means any organization or individual that independently determines the purpose and method of processing in their activities of processing of personal information, which is substantially equivalent to the concept of “controller” under the GDPR.3 It is worth noticing that the PIPL introduces the notion of “Processor of small-scale PI”4, it’s expected that competent authorities including the CAC may issue specific PI protection rules soon for further clarification.
+“Personal information processor”: means any organization or individual that independently determines the purposes and methods of processing in their PI processing activities, which is substantially equivalent to the concept of “controller” under the GDPR.3 The PIPL also introduces the notion of “Processor of small-scale PI”4.
+It is expected that competent authorities, including the CAC, may issue specific PI protection rules soon for further clarification.

-“De-identification” refers to the process in which PI is processed so that it is impossible to identify certain natural persons without the aid of additional information.5
+“De-identification”: refers to the process in which PI is processed so that it is impossible to identify certain natural persons without the aid of additional information.5

-“Anonymization” refers to the process in which personal information is processed so that it is impossible to identify certain natural persons and that it cannot be recovered6.
-Anonymized information is not deemed as personal information.
+“Anonymization” refers to the process by which PI is processed so that identification of certain natural person is impossible and that it cannot be recovered.6 Anonymized information is not considered as PI under the PIPL.

 Footnote(s):